JoeC4281/TakeCommandConsole/README.md

-# ClsID
+# Take Command Console
-Given the ProgID, display the method and properties for said ProgID
+.BTM files and other items for use with Take Command Console from JPSoft.com